automorphism88/snapraid-btrfs/README.md

-If you have enough space to spare, you can add the new data before the initial sync instead of waiting until after the post-sync cleanup, in which case the speed of syncing is no different than without snapraid-btrfs.
+If you have enough space to spare, you can add the new data before the initial sync instead of waiting until after the post-sync cleanup, in which case the speed of syncing is no different than without `snapraid-btrfs`.
 And you can reduce the amount of free space required to avoid the worst-case behavior by syncing more frequently, before the live filesystem diverges too much from the snapshots, and always running `snapraid-btrfs cleanup` after each successful sync.

-This is an unavoidable limitation of the protection provided by snapraid-btrfs, and the same price would be paid for any solution to the problem snapraid-btrfs aims to solve - e.g. moving files to a directory which is excluded in the snapraid config file before deleting them.
+This is an unavoidable limitation of the protection provided by `snapraid-btrfs`, and the same price would be paid for any solution to the problem `snapraid-btrfs` aims to solve - e.g. moving files to a directory which is excluded in the snapraid config file before deleting them.
 To preserve the ability to restore the array to the state it was in at the time of the last sync even if files are modified or deleted, those files must be saved somewhere until the parity has been brought up to date.

 ### Q: Does snapraid-btrfs need to be run as root?
 A: No, and it is recommended that you do not do so, just as you should not run